Vadaine Oliver: Morecambe and Northampton Town

 Oliver signed for League Two club Morecambe on 30 June 2017 for an undisclosed fee, on a contract of undisclosed length.
 He scored his first goal for Morecambe in a 4–3 EFL Cup defeat away to Barnsley on 8 August 2017.
 He was released by Morecambe at the end of the 2018–19 season.

 Oliver signed for League Two club Northampton Town on 3 July 2019 on a one-year contract.

 Gillingham

 Oliver signed for League One club Gillingham on 5 August 2020.
 He scored his first goal for Gillingham in a 2–1 home win over Crawley Town on 8 September in the EFL Trophy with a 52nd-minute header.
 After scoring eight goals in eight games, on 9 April 2021, Oliver was awarded the League One Player of the Month award for March 2021.
 He finished the 2020–21 season as the Kent side's top goal scorer, with 20 goals in all competitions.

 Oliver was also top scorer the following season with 11 goals in all competitions, but could not prevent Gillingham's relegation to League Two.
 Oliver announced on his Twitter account that he would be leaving the Kent side at the end of his contract.

 Bradford City

 On 10 July 2022, Oliver signed for League Two club Bradford City on a three-year deal.

+On 17 January 2024, he joined League One club Stevenage on loan for the remainder of the 2023–24 season.

+Oliver joined League One club Shrewsbury Town in January on a loan for the remainder of the season.
+He scored twice and assisted once in 13 appearances as the club were relegated.
+He was released by Bradford City at the end of the 2024–25 season.